 I started this blog on the same day that I started what I believe will be my final diet - May 14, 2008.
 That day, I weighed 256 pounds, which isn't a good look on most women, much less someone who is only 5' 1 1/2" tall!
 The reason I decided to blog about my weight-loss journey was so I could look back and see how hard I'd worked to get the weight off.
 I have a terrible memory, and my C.R.S.* moments are getting closer and closer together, so I figured that by blogging I would have concrete evidence of my successes, failures, plateaus and everything else in between.
 What I didn't realize at the time was how much support I would receive from the weight-loss blogging community.
 These people have been there for me when I've lost weight, when I haven't lost weight, when I should have lost weight but the dastardly scale didn't show it; they've given me ideas, tips and advice on everything from eating clean and exercising to why that stomach pain probably needs a visit to the doctor (can you say gallbladder surgery?) - they've commiserated with me when it was tough and celebrated my victories - scale, non-scale, running my first mile and jumping a scary box - with me.
 I couldn't have done this without my blogger friends - and yes, that is a statement I truly believe.

 In the summer of 2010 I was at my lowest weight in over 20 years - 146 pounds.
 It was amazing and I felt great!
 At the end of the summer I began training for a half marathon and while I stayed the same size, I did put on about 5 pounds, which is pretty normal, apparently (hello, carbs!).
 I ran my race in November of 2010, and continued training for the Austin half marathon, which was in February 2011.
 Unfortunately, I injured my ankle in January of 2011 and had to stop running.
 A couple of weeks later my mother was diagnosed with cancer, and between stopping running and stress eating, I managed to gain some weight back.
 My mother had successful surgery for the cancer and is now doing great; I started swimming for exercise while I couldn't run, and ended up having surgery on my ankle in late 2011.
 After recovering from the surgery, I have gleefully returned to running!
-In the meantime, the extra pounds I gained during that stressful time have pretty much disappeared, and I'm determined to keep it this way!
+My weight is no longer a big concern to me and I don't diet; rather, I try to live a healthy lifestyle with reasonable indulgences, stay active, and work at keeping myself happy in both mind and body.

 *Can't Remember Sh*t